Pesticide: United States

 In the United States, the Environmental Protection Agency (EPA) is responsible for regulating pesticides under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) and the Food Quality Protection Act (FQPA).

 Studies must be conducted to establish the conditions in which the material is safe to use and the effectiveness against the intended pest(s).
 The EPA regulates pesticides to ensure that these products do not pose adverse effects to humans or the environment, with an emphasis on the health and safety of children.
 Pesticides produced before November 1984 continue to be reassessed in order to meet the current scientific and regulatory standards.
 All registered pesticides are reviewed every 15 years to ensure they meet the proper standards.
 During the registration process, a label is created.
 The label contains directions for proper use of the material in addition to safety restrictions.
 Based on acute toxicity, pesticides are assigned to a Toxicity Class.
 Pesticides are the most thoroughly tested chemicals after drugs in the United States; those used on food require more than 100 tests to determine a range of potential impacts.

 Some pesticides are considered too hazardous for sale to the general public and are designated restricted use pesticides.
 Only certified applicators, who have passed an exam, may purchase or supervise the application of restricted use pesticides.
 Records of sales and use are required to be maintained and may be audited by government agencies charged with the enforcement of pesticide regulations.
 These records must be made available to employees and state or territorial environmental regulatory agencies.

 In addition to the EPA, the United States Department of Agriculture (USDA) and the United States Food and Drug Administration (FDA) set standards for the level of pesticide residue that is allowed on or in crops.
 The EPA looks at what the potential human health and environmental effects might be associated with the use of the pesticide.

 In addition, the U.S. EPA uses the National Research Council's four-step process for human health risk assessment: (1) Hazard Identification, (2) Dose-Response Assessment, (3) Exposure Assessment, and (4) Risk Characterization.

 In 2013 Kaua'i County (Hawaiʻi) passed Bill No. 2491 to add an article to Chapter 22 of the county's code relating to pesticides and GMOs.
 The bill strengthens protections of local communities in Kaua'i where many large pesticide companies test their products.

 The first legislation providing federal authority for regulating pesticides was enacted in 1910.

+In the United States, the EPA gives priority to registering conventional, "Reduced-Risk Pesticides" that "pose less risk to human health and the environment than existing conventional alternatives".
+Their benefits include lower impact on human health and other living organisms, reduced groundwater contamination, and lower dose rates.